Raum12/auto-subtitles/README.md

 2. Select the desired source language of the video's captions.
 3. Enter the target language for translation.
 4. The tool will attempt to fetch and translate the subtitles.

-### Known Issues on macOS and Linux
-Translating to Arabic or other non-Latin character languages may have issues due to font conflicts on macOS and Linux.
-In addition, Arabic subtitle fetching might not work on macOS and Linux, but translation to Arabic works on Windows - I believe this is a font related issue.
-I have also faced issues fetching arabic subtitles from videos on youtube.

 ## Contributions and Bug Reports
 Contributions to address platform-specific issues are welcome.
 For bug reports or assistance, feel free to open an issue in the repository or email me [here](mailto:shibani.raum@gmail.com?subject=[GitHub])